Competition and Complexity in Amphiphilic Polymer Morphology: Geometric Evolution of Codimension One Structures

 \begin{definition} Given an admissible codimension one interface $\Gamma_b\in\cG_{K,\ell}^b$ and $f:\RR\rightarrow\RR$ which tends to constant value~$f_{\infty}$ at an exponential rate as~$z\rightarrow\pm\infty$, then we define the $H^2(\Omega)$ function \beq f_{\Gamma_b}(x):=f(z(x))\chi(|z(x)|/\ell)+f_\infty(1-\chi(|z(x)|/\ell)), \eeq where~$\chi:\RR\rightarrow\RR$ is a fixed, smooth cut-off function which takes values one on~$[0, 1]$ and $0$ on $[2,\infty)$.
-We call $ f_{\Gamma_b}$ the {\bf dressing of~$\Gamma_b$ with~$f$}, and by abuse of notation will drop the $\Gamma_b$ subscript when doing so creates no confusion. \end{definition}
+We call $ f_{\Gamma_b}\in L^2(\Omega)$ the {\bf dressing} of~$\Gamma_b$ with~$f\in L^2(\RR)$, and by abuse of notation will drop the $\Gamma_b$ subscript when doing so creates no confusion. \end{definition}

-In the codimension one local coordinates system, the quadratic term within the FCH, (\ref{e:FCHFE}), reduces to a second-order ODE in $z$, and the bilayer profile $\phi_b$, is defined to be the solution of this equation \beq \partial_z^2 \phi_b = W'(\phi_b), \eeq which is homoclinic to the left well $b_-$ of $W$.
-We denote by $U_b$ the dressing of $\Gamma_b$ by $\phi_b$, and introduce the associated linear operator \beq L_{b,0}:=\partial_z^2 - W''(\phi_b). \eeq This operator is Sturmian on $L^2(\RR)$ and has a positive ground-state eigenvalue $\lambda_{b,0} > 0$ with eigenfunction $\psi_{b,0} \geq 0$ and a translational eigenvalue $\lambda_{b,1} = 0$ associated to the eigenfunction $\psi_{b,1}=\phi_b'$.
-In addition, we define the functions \beq \Phi_{b,j}:=L_{b,0}^{-j} 1, \eeq for $j=1, 2$ and their $\Gamma_{b}$ dressings.
+Within the reach $\Gamma_{b,\ell}$ of an admissible $\Gamma_b$ the quadratic term within the FCH, (\ref{e:FCHFE}), can be re-written in the codimension one whiskered coordinates system (\ref{e:codim1-cov}).
+Setting the quadratic term equal to zero, and formally taking the leading order terms in $\eps$ leads to a second-order ODE in $z$.
+The bilayer profile $\phi_b$, is defined to be the solution of this equation \beq \partial_z^2 \phi_b = W'(\phi_b), \eeq which is homoclinic to the left well $b_-$ of $W$.
+We denote by $U_b\in L^2(\Omega)$ the dressing of $\Gamma_b$ by $\phi_b\in L^2(\RR)$, and introduce the associated linear operator \beq L_{b,0}:=\partial_z^2 - W''(\phi_b). \eeq This is a Sturm-Liouville operator on $L^2(\RR)$ and has a positive ground-state eigenvalue $\lambda_{b,0} > 0$ with eigenfunction $\psi_{b,0} \geq 0$ and a translational eigenvalue $\lambda_{b,1} = 0$ associated to the eigenfunction $\psi_{b,1}=\phi_b'$.
+In addition, we define the functions \beq \Phi_{b,j}:=L_{b,0}^{-j} 1, \eeq for $j=1, 2$ which converge to a non-zero value at $z=\pm\infty$.
+We also define their $\Gamma_{b}$ dressings, which are denoted by $\Phi_{b,1}$ and $\Phi_{b,2}$ by the abuse of notation mentioned above.